 To implement the proposed draft plan of subdivision, an amendment to Town of Oakville Zoning By-law 2009-189 is required.
-The Revised Applications propose to re-zone the Phase 2 Lands to three site-specific 'Trafalgar Urban Core (TUC)' zones to permit the proposed development.
+The Revised Applications propose to re-zone the Phase 2 Lands to two site-specific 'Trafalgar Urban Core (TUC)' zones to permit the proposed development.
 The blocks intended for urban squares, stormwater management facilities, natural heritage system, and secondary school are proposed to be re-zoned to their appropriate zones: 'Park (P)', 'Stormwater Management Facility (SMF)', 'Natural Heritage System (NHS)', and 'Institutional (I)', respectively.

-The site-specific TUC zone in the interior of the Phase 2 Lands will permit street and back-to-back townhouses and provide additional regulations with respect to porches.
-The site-specific TUC zone abutting Trafalgar Road is proposed to be amended to permit a maximum building height of 30 storeys.
-All other provisions of the TUC zone in Zoning Bylaw 2009-189 will continue to apply.
-The proposed zoning by-law amendment map is shown in Figure 3.4 below.
+The site-specific TUC zone in the interior of the Phase 2 Lands will permit street and rear access townhouses and provide additional regulations with respect to porches.
+The site-specific TUC zone abutting Trafalgar Road is proposed to be amended to permit a maximum building height of 30 storeys and maximum floorplate sizes of 750 and 800 square metres above certain tower heights.
+All other provisions of the TUC zone in Zoning By-law 2009-189 will continue to apply.
+The proposed zoning by-law amendment map is shown in Figure 3.5 below.